Conservation and restoration of fur objects: Pelts

-Taxidermy specimens
+Arsenic-contaminated taxidermy specimens

-The height of taxidermy in the Victorian Age brought forth the invention of "arsenical soap."
+The height of taxidermy in the Victorian Age brought forth the invention of "arsenical soap".
 French pharmacist and naturalist, Jean-Baptiste Bécoeur, invented a type of paste in 1738 to prevent pest infestation in taxidermy specimens, preserve skin and prevent the decay of remaining flesh.
 He came up with a mixture of ground arsenic, camphor, potassium carbonate, powdered calcium hydroxide, and soap which kept pests at bay.
 He was renowned for his specimens and treatment of them but, in his lifetime, he refused to disclose his exact recipe.
 In 1820, French taxidermist Louis Dufresne, determined the formula and popularized it, making it the standard until the 1980s.
 Taxidermist then opted for Borax because it is nontoxic though, ultimately less effective in pest prevention.

 The use of arsenical soap does not compromise the actual specimen, but is hazardous to both museum workers and guests.
 Arsenic can sometimes be detected visually as the compound usually crystallizes into white "arsenic dust" that normally creates deposits at the base of hairs, feathers, around the eyes, in or at the base of ears, around mouths or bills, and on foot pads.
 However, the lack of arsenic dust does no preclude specimens from having previous treatment with the compound.
 The most efficient way to test is with the Arsenic Paper Test kit manufactured by the Macherey-Nagel Corporation.
 The test involves rubbing cotton swab, moistened with distilled water, and rubbing it on the contaminated specimen.
 The tip is then cut off and placed in a flask with water, then after an hour, it is added to concentrated chlorydric acid and around zinc powder.
 A test strip is then introduced and, determining the color, it can be assessed whether the object is contaminated or not.
 "It is safer to assume that all mammal and bird specimens collected and prepared before the 1980s may be contaminated with arsenic, and to follow proper handling guidelines."

 If the object is contaminated with arsenic, proper steps must be taken to remit the toxin and keep the environment safe.
 Specimens that test positive must have "Arsenic Contaminated" clearly visible on their label and be separated from other specimens.
 Nitrile gloves and a protective apron, as well as a respirator, should be mandatory when dealing with these specimens.
 The specimen should be vacuumed with a HEPA filter in a well-ventilated space.
 These objects should be continuously tested every two or three years because arsenic was usually applied to the inside of the specimen as well, and can migrate from the inside to the outside of the specimen.

 Arsenic was commonly used among ethnographic specimens as well.

+Mounted taxidermy specimens

 Mounted specimens should be kept on their original bases for storage purposes and encased in custom Ethafoam cases.
 The Ethafoam should be secured to the mount with cotton twill tape or polyethylene covered twist ties.
 This limits damage due to handling the fur object.